 10 Spook-tacular Ways to Spend Halloween in New Orleans

-Halloween in New Orleans is a truly special time.
-The city comes alive, and ghosts and ghouls lurk around every corner.
+Halloween in New Orleans is a unique experience.
+The city truly comes alive, and ghosts and ghouls seem to be around every corner.

 Disclaimer: This post may contain affiliate links, meaning we earn a commission at no extra cost.
 Please refer to our full disclosure for details.